manitgupta/night-city/README.md

 ## 🚀 Key Features

 - **Agentic Conversion**: An AI agent that doesn't just translate, but *understands* your schema.
+- **Auto-Mode Multi-Turn Conversion**: A powerful **self-correction loop** where the agent iteratively validates the schema against a real Spanner instance.
+If validation fails, it automatically analyzes the error, repairs the schema, and verifies it again until it's perfect.
 - **IDE-like Experience**: Dual-pane editors allow you to review source and output, with an integrated **Diff View** for reviewing agent-proposed fixes.
 - **Analyze & Fix Loop**: LLMs work best on feedback (from both humans and compilers!).
-Validate -> Repair flow allows you to review and accept/reject agent-proposed fixes to iteratively reach to a syntactly correct schema when the model gets it wrong in the first attempt.
-If validation fails, the agent analyzes the error and proposes specific fixes you can review and accept/reject in a IDE-like, diff-based editor
+Validate -> Repair flow allows you to review and accept/reject agent-proposed fixes.
 - **Direct Migration**: One-click deployment of your converted schema to a new Cloud Spanner database directly from the UI.
 - **Agent Chat & Schema Refinement**: Ask questions or request schema changes (e.g., "Rename `id` to `user_id`").
 The agent proposes changes via a "Review" button, letting you visualize diffs before accepting.